King of the Hill (The Simpsons): Production

 The episode was pitched and written by John Swartzwelder.
 The writing staff had to find a new angle for Homer's weight problems, as the idea had been used several times before.
 This was emphasized in this episode when Marge does not seem to care that Homer is going to try to lose weight again.

 In the scenes where the Sherpas were speaking, the show staff went to great lengths to find translations.
-Originally, the producers of the film adaption of the book Into Thin Air were contacted to help.
+Originally, the producers of the film adaption of the book Into Thin Air contacted to help.
 The film producers were shocked at the trouble the Simpsons staff were going to, and replied that they had simply made up translations in the film.
 The staff then had to consult various experts by telephone.

 The idea of the upper part of the mountain collapsing so Homer would be at the peak came from Mike Scully's brother Brian, after the staff "desperately needed a way out".

-Cultural references

-The mountain Homer must climb, the Murderhorn, is a reference to the mountain Matterhorn, which is located in the Swiss Alps.
-The name of the episode is a reference to the Fox series King of the Hill.

-When the Power Sauce representatives confess to Homer that their nutrition bars are made from apple cores and Chinese newspapers, Homer looks at the bar he is eating and reads a headline that Deng Xiaoping died.
-The Chinese leader did, indeed, die in February 1997, a little over a year before this episode aired.

 Reception

 In its original broadcast, "King of the Hill" finished 23rd in ratings for the week of April 27–May 4, 1998, with a Nielsen rating of 9.4, equivalent to approximately 9.2 million viewing households.
 It was the fourth highest-rated show on the Fox network that week, following The X-Files, King of the Hill, and Ally McBeal.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, thought well of the episode, stating: "A quite charming little adventure in which, in an effort to impress Bart, Homer undertakes a dangerous adventure and comes through successfully.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, thought well of the episode, stating: "A quite charming little adventure in which, in an effort to impress Bart, Homer undertakes a dangerous adventure and comes through successfully.
 It's nice because just for once, to all intents and purposes, Homer actually succeeds in something."

+Les Chappell notes the episode's self-referential humor: "Marge asks if anyone’s pointed out that Homer’s totally unfit to climb a mountain, and the Powersauce rep honestly says 'Well, yes, a number of people' before moving right along."
+He praises the emotional resonance: "Homer admits to Bart before climbing that he’s only doing this for his son (a move that Bart’s fully on board with), and even though the Simpson flag is blown off, the two get to have a legitimate moment.
+Well, at least until Marge takes a look up and asks 'Is that your wallet?'
+It undercuts the heartfelt part of it but not so much that it turns into a downer, the right note to close this perfectly balanced episode."